gommo/ai-kb/README.md

 - src/**/some.js
 ```

-Each section defines a set of include patterns followed by optional exclude patterns (prefixed with `-`).
+Each section can contain:

+- Include patterns (normal glob patterns)
+- Explicit include patterns (prefixed with +) to override global ignores
+- Exclude patterns (prefixed with -)

 2. Run the tool: